DesignSafe-CI/api-user-guide/docs/share_app.md

 tagline:
 ---

-As a normal user of the SD2E tenant, you have permissions to build and deploy private apps only.
+As a normal user of the Designsafe tenant, you have permissions to build and deploy private apps only.
 Private apps are, by default, only visible to you.
 To share an app with your colleagues, follow the steps below.